 During the current pandemic it's nearly impossible to be gravitated to YouTube to get rid of boredom and infuse our lives with excitement and change.
 Excitement and change insofar as it is possible to get genuinely from YouTube.
 The change agent of life is death and the change agent of boredom for many of us is YouTube.
 I am intentionally going to exclude other social median this blog although I believe the same can be said about them.

 The problem is once we start watching the recommendation engine is so good we're instantly hooked.
-We all know that Youtube is addictive.
+We all know that YouTube is addictive.
 The question is how bad is it and if there is anything else like it in nature.
 It is a question of degrees.
 Humans have been around for a long time and evolved by being around rather boring objects in nature at least compared to the high tech world we live in now.
-We didn't have enough time to evolve to novelty we see sorrounding us today.
+We didn't have enough time to evolve to novelty we see surrounding us today.

 Humans are novelty seekers by nature.
 This helped us find better places to live and discover new sources of food.
 An example of this is sugar.
 We like sugar because it was rare and high in calories so we programmed ourselves to like it.
 Obesity is rampant and sugar is not the least to blame.
 We are aware of the problem.
 There are many guidelines by the government attempting to warn us of the dangers of sugar.

-Some argue this has already happened and not just with Youtube, but with other social media platforms.
+Some argue this has already happened and not just with YouTube, but with other social media platforms.
 It is not nearly as effective with other platforms since majority of people are visual and are more attracted to images and videos.
-Instagram could be an exception, but with the force of Google behind Youtube we have every reason to fear strong levels of never seen before addiction.
+Instagram could be an exception, but with the force of Google behind YouTube we have every reason to fear strong levels of never seen before addiction.